Who we are

 • We walk long-term with our participants through life’s ups and downs, not just until a programme ends

-• We equip the whole person – spirit, soul, and body – for lasting change
+• We equip the whole person – spirit, soul & body – for lasting change

-• We model servant leadership through aroha, hospitality, and generosity
+• We model servant leadership through showing aroha, hospitality, and generosity

-• We believe healed people help heal communities, and we support leaders who lead from lived experience
+• We believe healed people help heal communities and support people to lead from lived experience

 • We actively collaborate with other organisations to build strong networks of community care.